 - Be persistent and don’t give up hope.
 Losing your dog is devastating and even more difficult during a natural disaster.
 Keep doing everything you can to look for your dog and we hope that he will get home to you soon.

-For more tips on finding your lost dog, check out our tips here.
+For more tips on finding your lost dog, read our tips.